 The assessment form linked below set out the information that the Council requested should be submitted in support of any development opportunity being proposed.
 Whilst the consultation period has ended it should be noted that potential sites can continue to be promoted by interested parties at any time.

-- Call for Sites response form - Brownfield Land Register Part 1 - Strategic Housing Land Availability (SHLAA) (41KB)
+- Call for Sites response form - Brownfield Land Register Part 1 - SHLAA - to type into (41KB)

 Following a detailed assessment of all sites the 2014 SHLAA report (linked below) provides realistic assumptions about the availability, suitability and the likely economic viability of land to deliver new housing.
 However, as explained in more detail within the report, it is important to note that the published assessment, at this stage, only considers in detail the previously developed sites currently located within the built up area of the Borough.
 Given the character of Worthing, which is largely urban, it is considered that this approach is sensible and pragmatic given that previously developed sites can often provide the most sustainable form of development.